xanmankey/FishingForPhish/docs/api.rst

 #. pctUnderline: The percentage of style tags that have the underline property set.
 #. favicon: Checks whether a link tag with the rel="icon" property exists
 |
+* featureNames=A long dictionary; can be found at the link above The featureNames can be found above as the keys for the features array; the featureNames dictionary follows the featureName:stringWekaDataType structure.
+* classVal=Instance.missing_value()
+      The classVal regarding the url.
+Defaults to nan, or a "?" value in a .arff file.
+If you want to update the classVal, you NEED to know the class value of each url so you can update the value accordingly and pass it back to goFish() using the resources dictionary.
+* HASH=False
+      A binary value that indicates whether you want to store hash values or not in the hashes table; elaborated upon more below with the imageHash function.

 The image class also has 3 other methods in addition to __init__() and analyze():

 * getImagemagickData(self, result)